Creating An Obstacle Course for Preschoolers

 Variations on the Obstacle Course

-With a traditional obstacle course for preschool children, students usually have their hands free to be able to use them for climbing and other activities.
+With a traditional obstacle course for preschoolers, students usually have their hands free to be able to use them for climbing and other activities.
 If your obstacle course is too easy, here are some twists you can add to make it more interesting for the children:

 Ending with a countdown: End the obstacle course with a really fun activity like jumping on a trampoline, or swinging on a swing.
 When the child reaches the end of the course, the class counts down from 10 to 1 and the child jumps 10 times, or is swung by the teacher 10 times.
 This gets the class involved in what the other child is doing, and is also a good way to learn backward counting.